Non-futuristic look for a programmatic market – what could be expected as The next effective model.

-- to sell independently – this option is open for a minority of Top publishers who could afford own sales, tech and integrational teams (and, practically, build own ad network with owned media and attracting external ones)
+- To sell independently.
+This option is open for a minority of Top publishers who could afford own sales, tech and integrational teams.
+Practically, this means building own ad network with owned media and attracting external sources.

-- to join some vendor who could offer both direct and programmatic demand with transparent financial conditions.
+- To join some vendor who can offer both direct and programmatic demand with transparent financial terms.

-In any case, a publisher has to be armed by effective ad serving solution, allowing to build the “new-waterfall” between direct, RTBs and Header Bidding.
-The ideal scenario is when technology provider also gives access to demand, taking full control over publishers` monetization and offering multiple advancements, including:
+In any case, a publisher has to be armed with an effective ad serving solution allowing to build the “new-waterfall” of direct, RTBs, and Header Bidding.
+Perfectly if tech vendor provides publisher access to demand, guides and leads their monetization, and offers advancements, including:

-- different selling models: direct, RTBs (PMPs, guaranteed, open auction), HB, etc.
+- different selling models: direct, RTBs (PMPs, guaranteed, open auction), Header Bidding, etc.

-- ad serving solution available to semi-automatically optimize all demand from mentioned sources and models;
+- opportunity to optimize all demand from mentioned sources and models semi-automatically

-- support of all needed media (desktop, apps, video, CTV, etc.);
+- support of all required media (desktop, apps, video, CTV, etc.)

-- as an option – full-service model when a vendor takes full control over publishers` monetization, on a practically outstaffing model.
+- as an option, a full-service outstaffing model when a vendor takes full control of publishers` monetization

-Before Programmatic Era, Ad networks existed to connect the myriad of Advertisers and Publishers, acting as brokers between the supply and demand.
-Now, when this process was programmatically automated, some believe the role of ad networks has diminished.
-However, how strange it may sounds, but the number of ad networks is continuously growing (based on Thalamus Advertising Database).
-Ad networks, as a source of added value to direct advertising, now re-become the substantial part of the programmatic ecosystem – actually, a combination of these two is a key, as ad networks provide some manual management that cannot be replaced by programmatic tech excellence.
+But, how strange it may sounds, the number of ad networks is continuously growing (based on Thalamus Advertising Database).
+Ad networks, as a source of added value to direct advertising, now re-become the substantial part of the programmatic ecosystem.
+Today a combination of two is a key, as ad networks provide manual management that can’t be replaced even programmatic tech excellence.

 New Ad Networks place in the programmatic ecosystem

-Modern model for Ad networks is – besides of being a direct broker between two parts, become also a full-service vendor and ad tech provider, which could fully meet the needs of participating publishers and give them all-inclusive approach.
-It is a combination of direct management and programmatic options with the means of technologically advanced waterfall model supporting different selling options.
+Here’s what a modern model for ad networks is.
+Along with being a direct broker between two sides, ad network also becomes a full-service vendor and ad tech provider.
+Its purpose is to fully meet the needs of participating publishers and give them all-inclusive approach.
+The ad network is a combination of direct management and programmatic, having in its core technology, advanced waterfall model, and support for different selling options

 Publisher’s inventory pool managed by a single vendor

-For small and mid-size publishers it must become a single-point counterpart, closing all monetization issues.
-For top publishers – provider of maximum possible services and technologies, leaving an opportunity to participate effectively with own demand partners.
+For small and mid-size publishers it must become a one-stop shop, solving all their monetization issues.
+For top publishers, ad network becomes a provider of maximum possible services and technologies, also giving them a chance to participate effectively with their demand partners.

-- Effective monetization – if ad network is linked to a large variety of demand sources: direct advertisers, marketplaces, exchanges and other ad networks – it could offer close to 100% fill at the most optimal rate.
-Ad networks operate with high-end technology solutions to help them effectively measure their inventory (e.g., viewability, data gathering, predictability tools, etc.), allowing them to sell publisher’s inventory at the highest-valued CPM
+- Effective monetization.
+Ad network linked to a large variety of demand sources (direct advertisers, marketplaces, exchanges, and other networks) should offer up to 100% fill at the most optimal rate.
+Also, based on high-end technology ad networks should effectively measure inventory, like viewability, data gathering, predictability, and other tools.
+This allows ad networks to sell publisher’s inventory at the highest-valued CPM.

-- Transparent financial conditions – it’s more convenient for publishers to have one monetization gateway taking all risks (regarding all ways of interplay with multiple demand sources)
+- Transparent financial conditions.
+Publishers feel safe when they have one monetization gateway taking all their risks.
+This includes all ways of interplay with multiple demand sources).

-- Support of all existing inventory types – display, mobile, video, native, CTV and so – enabling publisher to concentrate all of his activity in one place
+- Support of all existing inventory types.
+Including display, mobile, video, native, CTV, and many more and enabling publishers to run all their activity in one place

-- Ad serving option for publishers – with all possible ad management tools for own campaigns (with different targeting options) and semi-automatic demand optimization
+- Ad serving option for publishers.
+This includes all possible ad management tools and different targeting options for campaigns.
+Also, publishers should have access to semi-automatic demand optimization.

-- Own DMP – a proper tech vendor should give a possibility to operate your own data in the ways you want.
-To depend less on data provided by global suppliers about your own users and taking part of your money, publishers should be able to collect user’s data and create own segments, onboard advertiser’s data, build look-alike audiences and use third-party data to enrich existing segments
+- Own DMP.
+A proper tech vendor should give a possibility to operate your own data the way you want.
+Depending less on data about users provided by global suppliers and managing their money is the must-have for publishers.
+They need to freely collect user’s data, segment it, and build look-alike audiences.
+Publishers also have to easily onboard advertiser’s and 3rd party data to enrich existing segments.

-- Brand/inventory protection – ad networks also have to add extra protection for the publishers and their users in terms of quality assurance and brand safety (while programmatic is still unsafe).
-Such an environment provides publishers with more control over who can buy their inventory and with what advertisements
+- Brand/inventory protection.
+Advertising networks also have to add extra protection for the publishers and their users concerning quality assurance and brand safety.
+Since programmatic is still unsafe, publishers require more control who can buy their inventory and what ads they promote.

-- Personal assistance – although the digital world is becoming more automated and technology-based, the human touch is still needed to make corrections, customization and take advantage of all opportunities
+- Personal assistance.
+Though the digital world is becoming more automated and technology-based, the human touch is still required.
+There’s always the need to make corrections, customize, and take advantage of all opportunities.

-Ad networks must adapt to the new market reality, using programmatic for its own good as an additional demand source and focusing on values that come with a network technology (optimization, customization, brand safety, localization, etc.) and personal assistance to participants.
+Ad networks must adapt to the new market reality, using programmatic as an additional demand source.
+Their primary focus should stick to technology having optimization, customization, brand safety, and localization in its core.
+Also, an important role remains for personal assistance to participants.

-Being considered from a globally-market point of view, such networks could compete in their niches or local markets with global leaders, having more direct relationships with advertisers and demonstrating a more client-oriented approach to the publishers.
+From a point of the global market, such ad networks can compete in their niches or local markets with global leaders due to closer relations with advertisers and better client-oriented approach to the publishers.

-And don’t let the tech-evangelists to scare you with global automatization and overall programmatic-forces – there will always be types of business where more human and personalized approach is still needed.
+And don’t let the tech-evangelists to scare you with global automation and overall programmatic-forces.
+There will always be businesses where a human and personalized approach is still required.
 Until AI will take care of everything, of course 🙂